 Attraction 9 – Carousel

 We cannot pass the carousel without popping on to see if we are lucky enough to ride Cinderella’s horse (the one with the golden bow in his tail).
 We have managed this once when we were at the front of the queue.
 It was only thanks to meeting Mary Poppins in Epcot that we learnt about this little nugget of information.

 Last but by no means least, it’s time for our last Fastpass of the morning and time to ride Seven Dwarfs Mine Train.
 This is one of my favourite roller coasters in Disney and a must ride to Fastpass to avoid the long queues.

 We don’t even bother walking towards this attraction when the park opens as we can get so much more done by visiting later in the day with our Fastpass.

 Phew, that was a busy but great Magic Kingdom Itinerary for the morning.
-By now it’s around 1pm and I don’t know about you, but we were starving so popped over to Crystal Palace for lunch before enjoying an afternoon by the pool.
+By now it’s around 1pm and I don’t know about you, but we were starving so popped over tone of our favourite character restaurants, Crystal Palace for lunch before enjoying an afternoon by the pool.
 This morning in Magic Kingdom will fit in really well to my Ultimate 10 day Walt Disney World Itinerary as well.